Iranian Christians receive prison sentence for 'sectarian activities'

-They were sentenced by the Revolutionary Court in Karaj, northern Iran after being convicted of "engaging in propoganda against the Islamic regime."
+They were sentenced by the Revolutionary Court in Karaj, in the area of northern Iran, after being convicted of "engaging in propaganda against the Islamic regime."

 The three men, named as Amin Khaki, Milad Goudarzi and Alireza Nourmohammadi, are all appealing their sentences.

-Prior to the new amendment, Christian converts living in Iran have traditionally been charged with "action against state security," which stems from French law, and Iranian judges have used this in the past to crack down on people who convert to Christianity.
+Prior to the new amendment, Christian converts living in Iran have traditionally been charged with "action against state security," stemming from French law, and Iranian judges have used this in the past to crack down on citizens who convert to Christianity.

-According to CSW the men were not allowed to be represented by their lawyers, despite him fulfilling all necessary requirments ahead of the trial.
+According to CSW, the men were not permitted legal representation by their lawyers, despite the lawyer fulfilling all the necessary requirements ahead of the trial.

 “The campaign of harassment against Iranian Christians is unrelenting, as these baseless charges against these three men, under a new clause in the penal code, demonstrate.
 CSW calls for the acquittal of these innocent men," said CSW’s Founder President Mervyn Thomas.